OpenNMT/OpenNMT-tf/docs/serving.md

 Some examples using exported models are available in the [`examples/serving`](https://github.com/OpenNMT/OpenNMT-tf/tree/master/examples/serving) directory.

-## Input preprocessing
+## Input preprocessing and tokenization

 TensorFlow Serving only runs TensorFlow operations.
-Preprocessing functions such as the tokenization is usually not implemented in terms of TensorFlow operators.
-These functions should be run outside of the TensorFlow engine, either by the client or a proxy server.
+Preprocessing functions such as the tokenization is sometimes not implemented in terms of TensorFlow ops (see the *Tokenization* page for more details).
+In this case, these functions should be run outside of the TensorFlow engine, either by the client or a proxy server.

 * The OpenNMT-tf [serving example](https://github.com/OpenNMT/OpenNMT-tf/tree/master/examples/serving) uses the client approach to implement a simple interactive translation loop
 * The project [nmt-wizard-docker](https://github.com/OpenNMT/nmt-wizard-docker) uses the proxy server approach to wrap a TensorFlow Serving instance with a custom processing layer and REST API.
 Exported OpenNMT-tf models can integrated with this tool by following these [instructions](https://github.com/OpenNMT/nmt-wizard-docker/issues/46#issuecomment-456795844).